equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 - We form groups (4-5 persons), the groups self-organize
 - The group will stay together for all exercises
-- Take a short round of introduction in the groups
+- Take a short round of introduction in the groups 🤝
 - The exercises build on each other
-- We draw on A3 sheets (or similar)
+- We draw on A3 sheets (boards, flip-overs or similar)
-- We make notes on paper or computer
+- We make notes on paper computer

 ---